K\"ahler groups and subdirect products of surface groups: A new construction method

-Conjecture \ref{conjgenThmC} is a generalisation of Theorem \ref{thmC'} to higher dimensions.
-It can be seen as a Lefschetz type result, since it says that in low dimensions the homotopy groups of the subvariety $H\subset \widehat{X}$ of codimension $n\geq 2$ coincide with the homotopy groups of $H$.
+Note that in fact we will prove the more general Theorem \ref{thmFiltVerGen} from which Theorem \ref{thmFiltVer} follows immediately.
+These results can be seen as Lefschetz type results, since they say that in low dimensions the homotopy groups of the subvariety $H\subset \widehat{X}$ of complex dimension $n\geq 2$ coincide with the homotopy groups of $\widehat{X}$.
 The most classical Lefschetz type theorem is the Lefschetz Hyperplane Theorem (see \cite{GorMac-88} for a detailed introduction to Lefschetz type theorems).

-A potential proof strategy for Conjecture \ref{conjgenThmC} is presented in \cite{Llo-PhD}, but there are technical difficulties which we were not able to overcome yet.
-Here we will prove Theorem \ref{thmFiltVer}, which is a special case of Conjecture \ref{conjgenThmC}.